BloomTech-Labs/booked-up-be/README.md

 ## Actions

-These are some of the basic actions used in this project.
+Basic actions used in this project.
 For specific actions, see respective models.

 `get()` -> Returns all users, author works, messages